ErikDz/semester_3/MAA204/homework/MAA204_HW_Erik-Dziekonski-bautista.md

 !["histogram"](R%20Notebook_files/data_url.3.png)

+Comment: The histograms of X and Y are very similar to the histogram of a standard normal distribution.
+The calculated covariance is very close to 0, which means that X and Y are independent.

+#### Question 19
 ```r
 #Generate N1,N2 two vectors of 3000 sample of a normal distribution using the funntion rnorm
 N1 <- rnorm(3000)